rikhurd/TBProject/README.md

 Hold left shift and move cursor on the grid paints unwalkable walls on the grid.
 Tap right click to cancel pathfinding.

+PS: GitHub pages are under construct until I have more things to show from this project.
+Probably updating after being done with combat system base